metablockshq/metablocks.world/content/guideChapters/thinking-in-meta-blocks.md

 ## Why do we need to upgrade NFTs?

 One important use-case of digital ownership emerges in the field of digital games.
 Players start with a character, and then play (or pay) to advance their characters.
 The advancement could be a special skill, a weapon, a skin or access to special levels.
 These advancements are valuable because it represents the time spent mastering a particular game.
 These upgrades are true non-fungible assets.
-But it's hard to map them to NFTs because the current NFT standards are not designed for evolution.
+But it's hard to map these true non-fungible assets to NFTs because, the current NFT standards are not designed for evolution.

 The similar reasoning can also be applied to metaverses, ie. digital online spaces that allow interaction.
 In the case of metaverses, the upgrades might include evolution of your avatar or surroundings over time.